Ramya2946/LAN_BasedInsiderAttack/LANBasedInsiderAttack.md

 ### DOS ATTACK:
 - In computing, a denial-of-service attack is a cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to a network.
-### What cause DoS attacks?
-- A distributed denial-of-service (DDoS) attack occurs when multiple systems flood the bandwidth or resources of a targeted system, usually one or more web servers.
-A DDoS attack uses more than one unique IP address or machines, often from thousands of hosts infected with malware.

 ### The following steps are to be followed to perform this attack
 1. Open ettercap , scan hosts and add the victim's IP address to the target.